eriksquires/DuckDB-With-R/README.md

 $dbt --select D+
 ```

-In the above example, dbt builds all dependencies of model C, then you
+In the above example, dbt builds all dependencies of model C (A and B),
-run your R forecast which reads from C and writes to D, then dbt builds
+then you run your R forecast which reads from C and writes to D, then
-all models dependent on D. This is a very clean way to manage
+dbt builds all models dependent on D. This is a very clean way to manage
 interleaved R and SQL work.
+Of course you also sidestep any concurrency
+issues.
+Set dbt threads = 1 in profiles.yml to avoid any possible
+read/write conflicts, and let dbt manage the ordering of work in the db.

 Where you want to keep R is in your statistical analysis, plotting,
 anything more complicated than calculating standard deviations. lm(),